 - Step 2: If the complaint is not resolved in Step 1, the student may then take the matter, in writing, to the appropriate Department Chair or Supervisor.
 If the student has not been able to resolve the complaint informally, they may file a Request for Grievance Hearing within 10 working days.

-Formal Level - Once a Request for Grievance and all supporting facts and documentation is received by the Vice President's office, a Hearing Panel (including a student representative) will be convened to determine whether a valid grievance exists.
+Formal Level - Once a Request for Grievance and all supporting facts and documentation is received by the Associate Vice President, a Hearing Panel (including a student representative) will be convened to determine whether a valid grievance exists.
 Decisions made by the Grievance Hearing Panel may be appealed.
-All processes must by followed as detailed in VVCD Administrative Procedure 5530, available from the Vice President's office.
+All processes must by followed as detailed in AP 5530, available from the Associate Vice President's office.

 Student Accident Insurance

 Board of Trustees Policy 5205 states that all students who are properly registered at Victor Valley College are provided student accident insurance for accidents which occur in class or during college-sponsored activities such as sporting events.
 This insurance is secondary to other insurances.
 If a student is injured, claim forms are available in the Risk Management Office or on the VVC website under Risk Management.

 The Violence Against Women Act (VAWA) is a United States Federal Law signed by President Bill Clinton on September 13, 1994 and renewed in 2005 and again in 2013.
 It was passed in recognition of the severity of crimes associated with domestic violence, sexual assault, and stalking ().

 In an effort to comply with the law in combating and reducing violence against women in many different areas, Victor Valley College has created a program and policies.
 More information can be found on our Web site at or by visiting the Campus Police Department.